Jayu8/STM32F3-HeartRatemonitor-Pedometer/README.md

 # Real-Time-Embedded-Systems

-The following objectives are satisfied using the STM32F303 Discovery Board.
+The following objectives were satisfied using the STM32F303 Discovery Board.

 1. Counting the number of steps taken using an internally-connected ACCELEROMETER
 2. Measuring the Heart-Rate using an externally-connected PULSE-SENSOR.